options/openaicli/README.md

 - **Ask**: Ask questions using OpenAI's file_search tool and vector store
 - **Chat Completion**: Interact with GPT models (gpt-4o, gpt-3.5-turbo, etc.)
 - **Vector Store Management**: Create, list, get, and delete vector stores
+- **Built-in Help**: Use the `--help` option with any command or subcommand to see detailed usage instructions and available options.
+For example, `python oai.py --help` or `python oai.py chat --help`.

 ## Requirements
 - Python 3.8+